We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 • Regulatory Flood Protection Elevation means the “Base Flood Elevation” plus the “Freeboard”.
 In “Special Flood Hazard Areas” where Base Flood Elevations (BFEs) have been determined, this elevation shall be the BFE plus two (2) feet of freeboard.
 In “Special Flood Hazard Areas” where no BFE has been established, this elevation shall be at least two (2) feet above the highest adjacent grade.

-• Balancing Authority Area means the collection of generation, transmission, and loads within the metered boundaries of a balancing authority.
-A balancing authority maintains load-resource balance within this area.
+• Balancing Authority Area or “BAA” shall mean the collection of generation, transmission, and loads within the metered boundaries of the Balancing Authority.
+The Balancing Authority maintains load-resource balance within this area.

 • Flood Boundary and Floodway Map (FBFM means an official map of a community, issued by the FEMA, on which the Special Flood Hazard Areas and the floodways are delineated.
 This official map is a supplement to and shall be used in conjunction with the Flood Insurance Rate Map (FIRM).

-• Project Application means the federal Section 5311 operating assistance project application submitted by the Municipal Corporation to, and as approved by the Commissioner for the Project described in Appendix C of this Agreement, including all project supporting information submitted therewith.
+• Project Application means the federal Section 5311 operating assistance project application submitted by the Municipal Corporation to, and as approved by the Commissioner for the Project described in Appendix C of this Agreement, including all project supporting information submitted therewith;

 • Public Procurement Regulatory Authority (PPRA) means the Government Agency responsible for oversight of public procurement.